clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 \begin{itemize}
     \ask If $\mu=0.01$, what is the chance that no changes occur in a genome.
 What is the chance that no changes occur in an entire population?
 And if $\mu=0.001$?
     \action Use the provided script to do the same simulation, but with a mutation level $\mu=0.001$.
 You can chance the values of the parameters at the top of the script.
+After changing them, save the file and run the script again by typing \verb|source('lab-2.R')|.
 Adapt the length of the simulation to a number you think is suitable.
     \action Now repeat the simulation with $\mu=0.001$, plot the fitness.
 This shows the mutation-selection balance.
     \askstar Why does the fitness with relatively high mutation rate level off at a slightly lower level?
 \end{itemize}